ParkerICI/premessa/README.md

 # premessa

-`premessa` is an R package for pre-processing of mass cytometry data, that includes bead-based normalization and debarcoding.
+`premessa` is an R package for pre-processing of mass cytometry data, that includes panel editing/renaming for FCS files, bead-based normalization and debarcoding.

 Copyright 2016.
 Parker Institute for Cancer Immunotherapy